Download

 The Business Register is linked to the Personal Records Database (BRP) of the Dutch municipalities.
 If a residential address is not listed in the BRP or is incorrect, you must first have it corrected by your municipality.

 If the address in the BAG or BRP is not correct, KVK cannot enter the official’s registration in the Business Register.
-Only send form 11 to KVK once the correct details are listed in the BAG and BRP.
+Only send Form 11 to KVK once the correct details are listed in the BAG and BRP.

 Dates

-The dates you enter on this form may also be in the future.
+The dates you enter on this form may be in the future.
 KVK will ensure that they are visible in the Business Register from that moment on.

 Check whether you need to visit KVK or can send the documents by post.
 The following questions will help you settle this.